photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 A man goes to the vet with a hamster.
 It’s cold and very, very still, and the man looks desperate.

-You have to help me! he says to the vet.
-It’s Hammy the Hamster!
-He’s very ill.
+“You have to help me!” he says to the vet.
+“It’s Hammy the Hamster!
+He’s very ill.”

 The vet takes a look, gets his stethoscope out and checks.
-He replies, I’m so sorry.
-I’m afraid this hamster is dead.
+He replies, “I’m so sorry.
+I’m afraid this hamster is dead.”

-Nooooo! cries the man.
-Not Hammy!
+“Nooooo!” cries the man.
+“Not Hammy!
 He can’t be!
-He was running around just fine this morning!
+He was running around just fine this morning!”

-I’m afraid he is dead, sir.
-I’m terribly sorry.
+“I’m afraid he is dead, sir.
+I’m terribly sorry.”

-I don’t believe you!
-I want a second opinion! shouts the man.
+“I don’t believe you!
+I want a second opinion!” shouts the man.
 He’s obviously very agitated.

-If you’re sure, sir replies the vet, and opens a door.
+“If you’re sure, sir.” replies the vet, and opens a door.
 A small tabby cat walks into the room, jumps up on the examination table, and looks at the hamster.
 He pokes it a bit with his paw, licks the hamster in the face, and looks up at the vet and shakes his head.

-I’m afraid that’s conclusive, sir says the vet, as the tabby jumped down and walked out of the door.
-This hamster is dead.
+“I’m afraid that’s conclusive, sir.” says the vet, as the tabby jumped down and walked out of the door.
+“This hamster is dead.”

-I can’t take it in! shouts the man.
+“I can’t take it in!” shouts the man.
 He’s even more agitated.
-I still don’t believe you.
-Isn’t there anything else you can do to check?
+“I still don’t believe you.
+Isn’t there anything else you can do to check?”

-If you’re sure, sir says the vet and opens another door.
+“If you’re sure, sir.” says the vet and opens another door.
 This time, a labrador walks in, hops up on the examination table, and looks at the hamster.
 He nuzzles it with his nose, sniffs it carefully, and looks up at the vet with big, sad eyes and shakes his head.

-I’m so very sorry sir says the vet.
+“I’m so very sorry sir.” says the vet.
 The man looks defeated.

-I suppose it must be true. says the man.
+“I suppose it must be true.” says the man.

-I’m afraid so.
+“I’m afraid so.
 And I have some more bad news - that’s going to be
-\$1200.00.
+\$1200.00.”

-What?
-You’re charging me that much just to tell me my hamster is dead?
+“What?
+You’re charging me that much just to tell me my hamster is dead?”

-Well, it would have been free, sir - but you did insist on the cat scan and the lab work.
+“Well, it would have been free, sir - but you did insist on the cat scan and the lab work.”

 Dieting {#dieting .unnumbered}
 -------

 A man is terribly overweight, so his doctor puts him on a diet.

-I want you to eat regularly for 2 days, then skip a day, and repeat this procedure for two weeks.
-The next time I see you, you’ll have lost at least 5 pounds.
+“I want you to eat regularly for 2 days, then skip a day, and repeat this procedure for two weeks.
+The next time I see you, you’ll have lost at least 5 pounds.”

 When the man returns, he shocks the doctor by losing nearly twenty pounds.

-Why, that’s amazing! the doctor says, Did you follow my instructions?
+“Why, that’s amazing!” the doctor says, “Did you follow my instructions?”

 The man nods.
-I’ll tell you, though, I thought I was going to drop dead that third day.
+“I’ll tell you, though, I thought I was going to drop dead that third day.”

-From hunger, you mean?
+“From hunger, you mean?”

-No, from all the skipping.
+“No, from all the skipping.”

 Johnny {#johnny .unnumbered}
 ======